 Four Skills Modules: online lessons in research and writing

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

 To receive credit for the CLAS 312 challenge registration, candidates must demonstrate to the Course Coordinator that they have previous knowledge about the ancient Romans comparable to the course and obtain permission to challenge the course.
-There are three parts to the challenge process:

 The student must obtain at least 50% on each challenge component and attain a composite grade of at least 50% to pass the challenge process.